DAF201/2022_fall_school_garbage/Logic.md

 Solution:

-> Because a relation on A is a subset of A × A, we count the subsets of A × A. Since A × A has $n^2$ elements when A has n elements, and a set with m elements has $2^m$ subsets, therefore  there are
+> Because a relation on A is a subset of A × A, we count the subsets of A × A. Since A × A has $n^2$ elements when A has n elements, and a set with m elements has $2^m$ subsets, therefore  there are $2^{𝑛^2}$ relations on a set A.

+## Types of relations

-$2^{𝑛^2}$ relations on a set A.
+Let R be a relation on a set A. There are several properties that can be used to classify R

+R can be classified as:
+* reflexive
+* symmetric
+* antisymmetric
+* transitive

+When classifying a relation based on a property keep in mind that:

+* there should be no violation of the pertinent property
+* there may be additional elements in the relation that do not satisfy the pertinent property

+• e.g. there may be additional elements in a reflexive relation that do not satisfy the reflexive property